-As with the other screens in our guide, this Sony TV offers four times the number of pixels as 1080p HD TVs and will even upscale content so it can be enjoyed in the best possible quality.
-Driving the display is Sony’s powerful X1 4K HDR Processor, which ensures a smooth transmission of life-like qualities.
-Couple this with the TRILUMINOS display and the result is vivid, realistic imagery.
+As with the other screens in our guide, this Sony TV offers four times the number of pixels as 1080p HD TVs and will even upscale content so you can enjoy it in the best possible quality.
+Sony’s powerful X1 4K HDR Processor is driving the display, ensuring the smooth transmission of life-like qualities.
+Couple this with the TRILUMINOS display, and the result is vivid, realistic imagery.

 All this impressive tech is packed behind a narrow bezel, which reviewers enjoyed the aesthetics of.
 And cable management will make sure there are no trailing wires around.